 Method 3: Check the Volume Distribution

 - At First, Right Click on the Sound Icon in the bottom right corner of your windows taskbar.
 It is beside the location where your system date and time has mentioned.

 2. From the options that pop-up after the right click, select the option of “Open Volume Mixer.”

 3. Then a Volume Mixer window will open titled as Speakers/Headphones followed by the name of your sound card that has been embedded inside your motherboard.

 4. You will be able to see the volume distribution to the various applications that are opened inside your system.

-5. There will be broadly two categories: Devices and Applications.
+5. Then there will be broadly two categories: Devices and Applications.

-6. First, under Device, check if Speakers/Headphones has selected among the list of options that are available like Independent (RTC) headphones.
+6. At First, under Device, check if Speakers/Headphones has selected among the list of options that are available like Independent (ARTC) headphones.